isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         Style st;
    };

-Now it is up to every derived `Shape` to manipulate the protected data correctly.
+Now it is up to every defived `Shape` to manipulate the protected data correctly.
 This has been popular, but also a major source of maintenance problems.
 In a large class hierarchy, the consistent use of protected data is hard to maintain because there can be a lot of code, spread over a lot of classes.
 The set of classes that can touch that data is open: anyone can derive a new class and start manipulating the protected data.
 Often, it is not possible to examine the complete set of classes so any change to the representation of the class becomes infeasible.
 There is no enforced invariant for the protected data; it is much like a set of global variables.
-The protected data has de facto become global to a large body of code.
+The protected data has de-factor become global to a large body of code.

 ##### Note